A. http://www.ke5fx.com/gpib/setup.exe will always point to the latest version.

 Because the GPIB Toolkit programs can reuse or otherwise overwrite their own temporary files, it's always a good idea to save your own copies of any files you want to keep.

-I use a National Instruments PCI-GPIB adapter with my desktop system, and a Prologix adapter with my laptop.
+A. I've found the GPIB-USB-HS adapters from National Instruments to be extremely reliable, with several of them in daily use in my lab.
+These are commonly offered on eBay in the $200 range from both US-based and Chinese sellers.
+Prior to adopting GPIB-USB-HS adapters for my own work, I used NI PCI-GPIB adapters with my desktop system and a Prologix adapter with my laptop.
 The PCI-GPIB offers the best overall performance in realtime applications such as SSM.EXE, and its price on eBay is typically about the same as a new Prologix board (US $125-$150), making it a good choice if you don't need portability.
-Of course, a separate GPIB cable is also required if you purchase a PCI-GPIB or similar adapter.
+Of course, a separate GPIB cable is required for use with a PCI-GPIB card, unlike the Prologix and GPIB-USB-HS solutions.

 A. The Alciom smart488 is an economical USB interface that's similar in some ways to the Prologix adapter.
 It has been used to obtain device-initiated plots in 7470.EXE from the HP 8569B and other instruments.